By Janis Rosenberg – President of Unleashing the Possibilities, Inc.

 shelter workers, volunteers, and rescues against retaliation.
 Animal activists and citizens have the right to speak out on conditions in animal shelters.

 Janis Rosenberg serves as President of Unleashing the Possibilities, Inc., a 501 (c) (3) corporation, raising private funds to assist Yolo County in the planning and construction of a new, state-of-the-art animal shelter.
 Tax deductible donations can be made for this purpose.
-Go to http://unleashingyolo.org to learn more and to make donations to build the new shelter.
+Go to https://unleashingyolo.org to learn more and to make donations to build the new shelter.